apache/trafficserver/doc/admin-guide/plugins/slice.en.rst

 first time they have were visited.

-Since the Slice plugin is written as an intercept handler it loses the ability to use state machine hooks and transaction states.
+Since the Slice plugin is written as an intercept handler it loses the ability to use normal state machine hooks and transaction states.